jeff-winn/azure-ddns/README.md

 4. Deploy this codebase into your Azure Function.

 ## Configuring the Inadyn Client
-The following file will need to be updated on the network device at the location: `/etc/inadyn.conf`
+The following file will need to be updated on the network device at the location: `/etc/inadyn.conf`.
+If you are using a device such as a Unifi Dream Machine or Dream Machine Pro, the file will be located at `/run/ddns_eth{?}_inadyn.conf` instead.

 ```conf
 custom your-ddns.azurewebsites.net:1 {